feliperenom/feliperenom/README.md

 ### AI Chatbots and AI Agents

 #### 1. SHAI AI – Conversational avatar with RAG + LangGraph
-Stack: LangGraph, FastAPI, Pinecone, Streamlit
+Stack: LangGraph, FastAPI, Pinecone, React
-A narrative-driven chatbot system with memory and dynamic generation.
+A narrative-driven chatbot system with memory and custom dashboard to manage indexed files in Pinecone.
-Repo: [add link]
+Repo: [Click Here](https://github.com/feliperenom/shai-ai-avatar/tree/main)] <- You need to request access to see the code.
+My repos are private.

 ---